ConnorMcCranie/DnD/notes/dm_notes/items/all_items/attunement.md

 **clue for players:**
+> If worn without attunement’s touch,
+The Tenderizer's weight will clutch,
+Their mass will rise with every blow,
+The burden rises, slow but sure.
+>
+> At first, your strikes will lose their aim,
+> And then your movement starts to fade.
+> Each step a struggle in the fight,
+> With memories that have a bite.
 ### Attunement
 - To attune to the Tenderizers, you need to wear the Tenderizer Trainers for at least 24 hours and then fight Timothias 1v1 while wearing them
 - The Tenderizer Trainers can be obtained from the Mystic Museum